dude365635/PiBassBoost/README.md

 * 3D Printer with PETG filament
 * Soldering iron
 * Some wires (Make sure they arent too small, they can cause overcurrent fires)
+* A bit of time
+* A playlist with some good bass
+* Bluetooth headset/earbuds